 When does the course start?

 The online segment starts in September when teachers will begin working with UCL: Institute of Education.
-Inductions with the Swan Education team are planned for the week before in Bangkok.
-Swan Education will work with Thailand-based teachers prior to the start of the online segment of course, to help with registrations, payment and other preparations.
+Swan Education will connect with Thailand-based teachers prior to the start of the online segment of course, to help with registrations, payment and other preparations.
 The induction will take place on Saturday September 5th in Phaya Thai, Bangkok.
 For more details about the venue contact Swan Education please.

 Who do you think the course most appeals to?